Art & Design

 This is an in-depth, full-time, art and design course, where you will explore specialist techniques and processes associated with areas such as craft, illustration, sculpture, fine art, photography, print making and textile design.

-Students will be expected to have five GCSEs at grade A*C/9-4, or a Merit in a relevant vocational Level 2 Diploma (or equivalent).
-In addition, students will need a grade 4 in GCSE English Language and a minimum grade 3 in Mathematics as well as a minimum grade C in GCSE Art & Design.
+Students will be expected to have five GCSEs at grade 9-4, or a Merit in a relevant vocational Level 2 Diploma (or equivalent).
+In addition, students will be expected to have GCSE grade 4 in English Language and preferably Art & Design and a minimum of grade 3 in Mathematics.

-The ethos of the course is based around students developing their understanding of theory and practice and their relationship to one another, developing their intellectual and imaginative powers and their capacity to understand, and communicate and make critical judgments about every aspect of art & design.
+The ethos of the course is based around students developing their understanding of theory and practice and their relationship to one another.
+Developing your intellectual and imaginative powers, your capacity to understand and communicate and make critical judgments about every aspect of art & design.

 Future Career Opportunities

-This Art & Design course provides students with access to direct entry at university, as their portfolios are fuller and more well-rounded than a fellow A level student studying one or two art & design subjects.
-This course is most suitable for those students who know their future lies within art & design.
+The course is equivalent to three A Levels, qualifying entry onto a relevant degree course.
+We have an excellent level of progression to higher education.
+Students’ portfolios are more well-rounded and fuller than those of a student who chooses to study one or two art & design subjects at A Level.
+The course is most suitable for those students who know their future lies within art & design.